-- Bocavirus are members of the Parvoviridae virus family that are small (20 nm), non-enveloped viruses with single-stranded DNA.
+- Bocavirus members of the Parvoviridae virus family are small (20 nm) and non-enveloped viruses with single-stranded DNA.

 - Bocavirus is often detected in patients who are infected with other viruses.

-- Although some investigators suspect bocavirus to cause infection and disease, there is no definitive proof that bocavirus causes infection or disease, either alone or with other viruses.
+- Although some investigators suspect bocavirus causes infection and disease, there is no definitive proof that bocavirus causes illness or disease, either alone or with other viruses.

 - There are no diagnostic tests or medical treatments for bocavirus; researchers detect bocavirus with a PCR test that is not widely available.